SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Specific Attribute Control (SAC)

 \subsubsection{Dataset Construction and Methodology}

 We developed an intensity induction framework that allows for fine-grained modulation of trait levels within LLMs.
-The intensity factor phrasing (Frequency, Depth, Threshold, Effort, and Willingness) and the trait-specific behavioral questions from the 16PF inventory remained unchanged from the neutral profiling phase to ensure methodological consistency.
+The intensity factor descriptions of Frequency, Depth, Threshold, Effort, and Willingness, and the trait-specific behavioral questions from the 16PF inventory remained unchanged from the neutral profiling phase to ensure methodological consistency.
 The primary innovation in this phase was the introduction of \textbf{adjectives associated with each intensity level}.
 For every trait, we manually curated a set of adjectives corresponding to intensity levels 1 through 5, carefully ensuring semantic alignment with the behavioral nuances intended for each scale point.
 This provided the LLMs with richer semantic grounding, anchoring their behavior at each induced intensity.
 For example, for the trait \textit{Warmth}: \begin{itemize} \item 1: mildly warm, occasionally empathetic, reservedly caring \item 3: friendly, attentive, genuinely supportive \item 5: extremely warm, deeply empathetic, overwhelmingly supportive \end{itemize}

-The full mapping of traits to their corresponding adjectives across all intensity levels is given in the supplementary material \cite{sac_zenodo}.
+The full mapping of traits to their corresponding adjectives across all intensity levels is publicly accessible via Zenodo \cite{sac_zenodo}.
 The intensity induction process followed a structured protocol.
-Each prompt began by defining the target trait (from the MPI-P2 inventory) and specifying its intended intensity (e.g., $=$ 5).
+Each prompt began by defining the target trait (from the MPI-P2 inventory) and specifying its intended intensity (e.g., 5 or 3 or 1).
 A set of trait-specific adjectives corresponding to intensity levels 1-5 was included to semantically anchor the model’s interpretation.
-The model was then asked to respond to a behavioral question formed by combining one of five intensity factors (e.g., frequency, willingness) with a trait-linked action phrase.
+The model was then asked to respond to a behavioral question formed by combining one of five intensity factors (e.g., Frequency, Willingness) with a trait-linked action phrase.
 This design minimized semantic drift, ensuring alignment between output and intended trait level.
 In total, the SAC-Induced framework prompted each model with 11,520 questions (16 traits induced × 3 intensity levels × 5 intensity factors × 3 behavioural prompts x 16 traits observed), providing high-resolution insight into how trait intensity modulates model behavior across multiple dimensions.
 The prompt template in Figure~\ref{fig:sac_induced_prompt} illustrates this setup, with annotated placeholders that have the following features: